observation/euring/README.md

 is_valid = is_valid_type("ABC", TYPE_ALPHABETIC)
 ```

+Decoded records expose two field mappings:

+- `data`: keyed by the official EURING field name (as in the manual)
+- `data_by_key`: keyed by a stable ASCII snake_case `key` for programmatic use

+Each field entry includes the raw `value`, a human-readable `description` (when available), and the `key`.

+#### Field keys

+The EURING manuals define field names with spaces, hyphens, and mixed casing.
+To make the decoded output
+easy to use in Python/JSON/R and other tools, we also expose a normalized ASCII snake_case `key` for each
+field.
+These keys are an implementation convenience and are not part of the EURING specification.

 ## EURING Reference Data

 This package ships with EURING reference data (species, schemes, places, and code lists) in `src/euring/data`.